 Veterans' Mental Health & Well-Being

-Soldiers returning home from war carry more than duffle bags and dog tags when their tour of duty ends.
+Returning soldiers coming home to communities across America are faced with innumerable challenges as they transition out of the military and resume civilian life.
+Our veterans often face a multitude of physical and mental health challenges, and their families and caregivers feel the impact as well.
 Nearly one in four men and women who served in Iraq and Afghanistan suffer with major depression or post-traumatic stress, yet many soldiers who need mental health care are not receiving it.